vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 Domain impersonation occurs when the domain is manipulated to resemble the legitimate domain.

 ### Mailbox Intelligence:
-Mailbox intelligence utilizes the content of the mailbox to identify potential phishing attempts.
+Operates similarly to user impersonation protection; however, it utilizes the contents of the mailbox to identify phishing attempts.

 ### Spoof Intelligence:
 Spoofing takes place when the From address (P2 Sender) in an email message does not match the domain of the email source (P1 Sender).